hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

 ## AR

 - augmented reality
+- overlays digital elements onto a live view of real world
 - firefighters (how they use)
     - can be integrated to mask
     - for easily visible information